 To receive the Baltic Rim Economies review free of charge, you may register to the mailing list.
 The review is published 4-6 times a year.

-Baltic Rim Economies review is co-funded by the Centrum Balticum Foundation, the City of Turku, the John Nurminen Foundation, the Turku Chamber of Commerce and the Port of Turku.
+Baltic Rim Economies review is co-funded by the Centrum Balticum Foundation, the City of Turku, the Confederation of Finnish Construction Industries RT, the John Nurminen Foundation and the Port of Turku.

 The University of Turku, the Pan-European Institute or the sponsors of this review are not responsible for the opinions expressed in the Expert articles.